Fluid Frenzy for Unity: GPU Fluid Simulation.

 What Is Fluid Frenzy and How It Works

-According to Frenzy Byte, Fluid Frenzy is a GPU-accelerated 2.5D fluid simulation system built on shallow water equations.
-It allows fluids such as water and lava to flow across Unity Terrain, custom terrain systems, or any heightmap texture.
-The simulation adapts to terrain height, obstacles, and modifiers that add or remove fluid, apply forces, or generate waves.
+Fluid Frenzy is a GPU-accelerated 2.5D fluid simulation system built on shallow water equations.
+It simulates fluids such as water and lava flowing across Unity Terrain, custom terrain systems, or any heightmap texture.
+The simulation responds to terrain height, obstacles, and modifiers that add or remove fluid, apply forces, or generate waves.

-Fluid Frenzy uses GPU-based solvers to update height, depth, and velocity fields in real time.
-Optional GPU particles can appear during conditions such as breaking waves or waterfalls, and the GPU-driven quadtree LOD system increases detail near the viewer while remaining efficient at larger scales.
-Two fluid layers can exist in the same simulation, enabling fluid mixing behaviors like water interacting with lava to form rock.
+The system uses GPU solvers to update height, depth, and velocity fields in real-time.
+Optional GPU particles appear in cases like breaking waves or waterfalls, while a quadtree-based LOD system increases detail near the camera and reduces it at distance.
+Two fluid layers can run in the same simulation, supporting interactions such as water and lava forming rock.

-Terrain terraforming is supported through a custom system that allows the simulation to modify height and splat maps at runtime.
-Rigidbodies can receive buoyancy and advection forces based on local fluid motion.
-Developers can sample simulation data in C# through the FluidSimulationManager to retrieve height, depth, velocity, or layer information, and use event triggers when fluid enters or leaves a position.
+A custom terraforming system lets the simulation modify terrain height and splat maps at runtime.
+Rigidbodies receive buoyancy and advection forces based on local fluid motion.
+Simulation data can be accessed in C# through the FluidSimulationManager to retrieve height, depth, velocity, or layer information, along with event triggers when fluid enters or leaves a position.

 Samples, shaders, and interaction components are distributed through Unity’s Package Manager using the Hybrid Package workflow.